Today’s post is written by special guest Amy Mascott

 7. Ask for donations.
 You might be surprised to learn how many of your students’ families have extras around the house that you can use in the classroom.
 Make a list at the beginning of the school year with everything you might need: tissues, hand sanitizer, crayons, glue, etc. and send it home with each student.
 Even indoor recess activities can be supplied via donations if families have extra puzzles or games sitting around.

 What do you think?
 How do you support your child’s teacher, or if you are a teacher, how do you save money in the classroom?

 Curious about HP Instant Ink?
 You should be!
-To receive 3 free months of ink, sign up using this link http://try.hpinstantink.com/fGQPS.
-Once you try it, share the link, friends!
+You can sign up using this link.

 About the Author: